Glenn T. Seaborg Award for Nuclear Chemistry

 Sponsored by the ACS Division of Nuclear Chemistry & Technology

-Yates's most recent work has focused on determining how persistent quadrupole vibrations are in nuclei.
-He and his colleagues have characterized complete three-phonon multiplets in several nuclei, and, if four-phonon multiplets still retain their collective character, his group holds promise for identifying these excitations as well.
+Prior to joining Indiana University in 1991, de Souza, 44, completed a postdoc appointment at the University of Rochester and a research assistantship at NSCL.
+He holds Ph.D. and M.S. degrees from the University of Rochester (1988 and 1985, respectively) and an A.B. from Washington University, St. Louis (1983).

-His contributions in other areas are also notable.
-In addition to receiving both university- and student-initiated awards for his teaching, he has been a regular contributor of educational articles in the Journal of Chemical Education.
-He has been involved in ACS's Summer Schools in Nuclear Chemistry since their inception.
-Ten doctoral and seven master's students working under his direction have received degrees, and he has mentored more than a dozen postdocs.
+De Souza was an SBC Fellow in 2003 and an Ameritech Fellow in 2002.
+He is a member of ACS, the American Association for the Advancement of Science, the American Physical Society, and Sigma Xi.

-The award address will be presented before the Division of Nuclear Chemistry & Technology.—Linda Raber
+The award address will be presented before the Division of Nuclear Chemistry & Technology.

 Join the conversation